 The Lapwai Valley had long been connected to the Nez Perce people, who had utilized the area for as long as can be remembered.
 The name Lapwai comes from the Nez Perce word “Thlap-Thlap,” which refers to a butterfly and the sound that its wings make.
-The area became apart of the Oregon Territory in 1848 and a part of the Nez Perce Indian Reservation in 1855.
+The area became a part of the Oregon Territory in 1848 and a part of the Nez Perce Indian Reservation in 1855.

 In 1860, Elias D. Pierce found gold on a tributary of the Clearwater River near the present town of Orofino.
-News of this discovery spread through the Pacific Northwest like wildfire and by the spring of 1861 thousands of men descended on the Nez Perce reservation, trespassing on tribal lands.
+News of this discovery spread through the Pacific Northwest like wildfire, and by the spring of 1861, thousands of men descended on the Nez Perce reservation, trespassing on tribal lands.

 Unable to stem the tide, civilian authorities called on the military to establish a fort on the reservation to protect the Nez Perce from the invading miners.
-In the fall of 1862, two companies of volunteers under the leadership of Major Jacob S. Rinearson arrived on a site two miles above Lapwai Creek to establish an army post that was first called Camp Lapwai.
+In the fall of 1862, two companies of volunteers under Major Jacob S. Rinearson arrived on a site two miles above Lapwai Creek to establish an army post that was first called Camp Lapwai.
 It was renamed Fort Lapwai in 1863, in what would become bounds of the Idaho Territory when it was created in March.
 The same year, new negotiations began between the government and the Nez Perce to create a new treaty that would shrink the size of the reservation, placing the gold fields outside of the reservation boundaries.

 In the years following the 1863 treaty, many of the Nez Perce who had not agreed to it continued to live in the Wallowas and other locations within their traditional homelands.
 But conflict with newcomers increased, particularly in the Wallowa region, the home of Chief Joseph and his band.
 After settlers petitioned the government to relocate the Nez Perce to the reduced 1863 Treaty reservation in Idaho, the U.S. Army was commanded to do so in 1877, which led to the Nez Perce War.
-In June 1877, Fort Lapwai was the center of operations as many of the Nez Perce fled the area, hoping to seek safety with their Crow allies on the plains to the east.
-Their flight across four states in the next few months resulted in a number of battles and skirmishes.
+In June 1877, Fort Lapwai was the center of operations as many Nez Perce fled the area, hoping to seek safety with their Crow allies on the plains to the east.
+Their flight across four states in the next few months resulted in several battles and skirmishes.
 Afterward, the fort’s stockade held prisoners captured during the war and other Nez Perce returning to the reservation after hostilities ended.